donno2048/Rosehip/README.md

 ```diff
 - this only works on windows
 ```
-there is also a [version for linux](https://github.com/donno2048/Rosehip-L), more specifically for ubuntu.
+there is also a [version for linux](https://github.com/donno2048/Rosehip-L), more specifically for ubuntu debian and mint.

 ## You can run the .exe version from the [releases section](https://github.com/donno2048/Rosehip/releases) (not recommended):